movableink/movable-cli/README.md

 * Serving those apps from a webserver (`movable serve`)
 * Updating an app to the latest blueprint (`movable init`)

+## MDK Development

+*Everything below this point is about making modifications to the MDK itself.
+If you just want to use the MDK to build apps, you can [find more documentation on the wiki](https://github.com/movableink/movable-cli/wiki)*.

 ## Testing

 Run all of the tests: